Education Workforce Council

 Meddwl Mawr

 Engaging with research can play an important role in helping you develop your own ideas and practice as an education professional.
-That’s why we’ve started Meddwl Mawr, a new book and journal club designed to support you on your professional learning journey.
+That’s why we’ve started Meddwl Mawr, a book and journal club designed to support you on your professional learning journey.

 We’ll be publishing regular recommendations on this page covering a range of interesting topics, pointing you to some of the great content available on your free online library.